 Lisbon prizes the entrepreneurial spirit and therefore, we know that in the initial stage of any idea, many doubts can arise regarding its completion and implementation as a viable business opportunity.
 To help you navigate the initial stages of your entrepreneurial endeavor in Lisbon, here are some links that may help you in that process.
 While it is our purpose to present the most complete and current information possible, setting up a business is a process that will necessarily involve the consultation of official authorities and their most up to date requirements.

 Please browse the Investor Guides produced by some of our Partners:

 - Invest in Portugal - aicep Portugal Global

-- How to Draft a Business Plan – IAPMEI (available only in Portuguese)
+- How to Draft a Business Plan – IAPMEI (only available in Portuguese)

-- Investment Project Assessment Tool – IAPMEI (available only in Portuguese)
+- Investment Project Assessment Tool – IAPMEI (only available in Portuguese)

 - Real Estate Investor’s Reports - Cushman & Wakefield